 Exporting your private key

-- Enter your PGP passphrase to download the key.
-This will download a .asc file to your Downloads folder, which we will use for importing it in Thunderbird.
+4. Enter your PGP passphrase where it says 'password' to download the key.
+This will download an .asc file to your Downloads folder, which we'll use for importing into Thunderbird.

 Setting up PGP encryption in Thunderbird